 (3) The local government is to consider all objections received to the revestment under this regulation.

-78. Revestment of land in Crown for non-payment of rates etc. — s.
-6.74 and Sch.
-6.3 item 8(6)
+78. Form of application etc. prescribed (Act s.
+6.74)

 (1) For the purposes of section 6.74(1), an application by a local government to have land revested in the Crown is to be in the form of Form 6.